soverenio/docs/docs/administration/managing-sensors.md

     ![Data-in-motion (DIM) Sensors](../../img/administration/sensors-dim.png "Data-in-motion (DIM) Sensors")

     Each Sensor is characterized by its `name` and `token`.
-You can also specify a region where your cluster is situated.
+You can also specify the `region` where your cluster is situated.

+    ### Name

+    If you have multiple clusters, and thus multiple Sensors, Soveren will display them separately on the [data map](https://app.soveren.io/data-map).
+The Sensor's name will define the name of the cluster on the data map.

+    You can also automate the naming of your clusters in Soveren [by setting the names of the clusters](../configuring-sensor/#multi-cluster-deployment) in your configuration files.

 === "Data-at-rest (DAR)"